-23. When are the results of the Travelling Studentship competition made available?
+22. When are the results of the Travelling Studentship competition made available?

-All candidates are contacted by email following the conclusion of the independent assessment of the applications, usually in late June or early July.
+All candidates are contacted by email following the conclusion of the independent review of the applications, usually in June or July.
 At this point, candidates will be informed if they have been invited for interview.